rFalque/utils/README.md

 ```

 ## formating

-auto formating is used with clang-format using:
+auto formatting is used with clang-format using:
 ```bash
 find ./ -iname *.h -o -iname *.cpp | xargs clang-format -i -style=Google
 ```